Ranasinghe Premadasa: Opposition and the Citizens Front (1970–1977)

 In the following 1970 general election, Premadasa was elected as the first Member of Parliament for Colombo Central and sat in the opposition with J. R. Jayewardene, the Leader of the Opposition.
 Premadasa was appointed Chief Opposition Whip.
 Furthermore, he was elected chairman of the General Assembly of the Commonwealth Inter-Parliamentary Association held in Australia.

 Premadasa was a member of the Constituent Assembly which drafted the constitution of 1972.
 Premadasa called for reforms of the party which Dudley Senanayake refused, resulting in Premadasa resigning from the party working committee.
 He went on to form the Samastha Lanka Puravesi Peramuna, known generally as the Puravesi Peramuna or Citizens Front.
 Building up the Citizens Front, he was in open conflict with Senanayake who had recently healed a rift with Jayawardane.
 Amidst this conflict, Senanayake died on 13 April 1973 following a heart attack and Senanayake loyalists found fault with Premadasa.
-Jayawardane, who became UNP leader came to terms with Premadasa, who stopped the Citizens Front and returned to fully support the UNP, driving up its membership at grassroot levels and becoming the Deputy Leader of the party.
+Jayawardane, who became UNP leader came to terms with Premadasa, who stopped the Citizens Front and returned to fully support the UNP, driving up its membership at grassroot levels and becoming the deputy leader of the party.

 Minister of Local Government, Housing and Construction (1977–1978)

-Premadasa was re-elected as the first member of parliament for Colombo Central in the general election in 1977 and was appointed the Leader of the House and the Minister of Local Government, Housing and Construction.
+Premadasa was re-elected as the first member of parliament for Colombo Central in the 1977 general election and was appointed Leader of the House and Minister of Local Government, Housing and Construction.